the-t-in-rtf/fluid-json-schema/docs/schemaValidationMiddleware.md

 If you were to launch this example, you would have a REST endpoint `/gatekeeper` that compares all POST request payloads to the requestSchema.
 If a payload is valid according to the schema, the handler defined above would output a canned "success" message.
-If the payload is invalid, the underlying `gpii.express.middleware` instance steps in and responds with a failure message.
+If the payload is invalid, the underlying `fluid.express.middleware` instance steps in and responds with a failure message.

 ## Kettle Components

-### `gpii.schema.kettle.validator`
+### `fluid.schema.kettle.validator`

 An extension of the `kettle.middleware` grade that is intended to be hosted as a child of your [`kettle.app`]((https://github.com/fluid-project/kettle/blob/master/docs/RequestHandlersAndApps.md)) grade, and to be